May 8, 2017

 Local TV: Walter E Smithe Furniture + Design

 This example is in the vein of an HGTV makeover show, and utilizes real people sharing their experience with the Walter E Smithe Furniture + Design company in Chicago.
-This commercial has the added bonus of calling attention to the fact that it’s local, with graphics showing Lincoln Park, a northern Chicago neighborhood.
+This branded entertainment as a commercial has the added bonus of calling attention to the fact that it’s local, with graphics showing Lincoln Park, a northern Chicago neighborhood.

 Even in an age when Amazon can get you your stuff before you know you want it, buying local is still many people’s preference, so calling that out is just plain smart marketing.